|

 asked.

-"Something that will be indispensable if we ever find our
+"Something we can use if we ever find our way back to civilisation,"

-way back to civilisation," she said, crawling back into the
+she said, crawling back into the cave.

 "Legolas?"

-He was sitting on the balcony, watching the sun rise, but his
+He was sitting on the balcony watching the sun rise, but his

 posture told her that his thoughts were troubled.
 Eowyn wrapped